ravendb/bootcamp/src/Unit-1/lesson4/README.md

 what alternatives you have.

 ## Before loading, establishing a `Session`
-The session is the primary way to your code interacts with RavenDB.
+The session is the primary way your code interacts with RavenDB.
 You need to create a session, via the document store, and then use the session methods to perform operations.